amandladev/wisefleet/README.md

 https://www.tecmint.com/install-pm2-to-run-nodejs-apps-on-linux-server/

 This is for centos 7 for example.
+4.1 There are some alternatives to pm2 on Windows enviroments like:
+- forever
+- nssm

 5. Add and .env file in the root directory of the project, you can do it using vim or nano.
 ```bash